Application Process

 NRMP Match guidelines forbid our program from disclosing or discussing any ranking information with applicants, and such inquiries will not receive a response.

 Once interviews are completed, our program does not engage in post-interview communications with applicants.
-Applicants may certainly notify our program via e-mail of any application changes, or request additional information/clarifications.
+Applicants may certainly notify our program via e-mail of any application changes, or request additional information/clarifications as needed.
 Interviewing applicants can expect a reply within 48 hours.

 Second Looks